AtlasOfLivingAustralia/biocache-service/README.md

 There are currently two supported version

-* 1.9.x  - SOLR 4 and Cassandra 1.2.x
+* 1.9.x  - SOLR 4 and Cassandra 1.2.x.
+See the master branch.
-* 2.x - SOLR 5 with SOLR Cloud support and Cassandra 3.x
+* 2.x - SOLR 5 with SOLR Cloud support and Cassandra 3.x.
+See the 2.x branch.